ipb-halle/CRIMSy-CI/README.md

  * An PostgreSQL image augmented with an extension for chemical structure handling (currently used: Bingo [https://github.com/epam/Indigo](https://github.com/epam/Indigo))
  * An Apache HTTP Server image containing a selection of JavaScript libraries for chemical drawing and spectra display

+The build script `bin/build.sh` can be used to build (selected) images and upload them to e.g. [docker hub](https://hub.docker.com/registry/docker/ipbhalle).

 Additionally, this project provides Dockerfiles for experimenting with additional PostgreSQL releases and database extensions: ([RDKit](https://www.rdkit.org/docs/Cartridge.html) and [pgchem::tigress](https://github.com/ergo70/pgchem_tigress/))

 # Getting started